US STOCKS-S&P closes higher after Fed minutes confirm inflation focus

 By Sinéad Carew and Amruta Khandekar

-Jan 4 (Reuters) - The S&P 500 finished Wednesday's session higher following the release of minutes from the Federal Reserve's last meeting, which showed officials laser-focused on controling inflation even as they agreed to slow their interest rate hiking pace.
+Jan 4 (Reuters) - The S&P 500 finished higher on Wednesday but below its session peak after volatile trading following the release of minutes from the Federal Reserve's last meeting, which showed officials laser-focused on controlling inflation even as they agreed to slow their interest rate hiking pace.

 Officials at the Fed's Dec.
 13-14 policy meeting agreed the U.S. central bank should continue increasing the cost of credit to control the pace of price increases, but in a gradual way intended to limit the risks to economic growth.